limblab/deprecated_limblab_analysis/README.txt

-This is a read-only repository; Feel free to clone it and play around with git.
+This is a Subversion repository; use the 'svnadmin' tool to examine it.
+Do not add, delete, or modify files here unless you know how to avoid corrupting the repository.

+Visit http://subversion.apache.org/ for more information.